gmaison/xdm/Xano Development Methodology.md

 - **Missing or Invalid Parameters:** If a required parameter is missing or invalid, terminate the process and return an error message immediately.
 - **Database Transactions:** For endpoints prone to errors, wrap the entire process in a transaction.
 This way, if an error occurs, the transaction rollback prevents data corruption.
 - **Error Logging:** Use an internal endpoint call—unaffected by transaction rollbacks—to log errors.
+### **Response Handling**

+Consistent response management improves the reliability of API interactions.

+#### **Guidelines**

+* All endpoints should return a payload, except for `DELETE` endpoints where a payload may not be necessary.
+For DELETE endpoints, you can either return `null`, deleted ids or true/false, depending on deletion result.

+* For search results (lists/arrays), the results should always be paginated.
+The endpoint must accept and handle pagination parameters.
+In some cases, especially param tables with few items, pagination is not mandatory.

+* For bulk additions or patches, pagination in resultsets is not required.

+* If a search yields no results, an empty list is acceptable without triggering a `NOT_FOUND` error.
+An empty search is not an error.
+Except if a specific `GET` request targets an expected record but it’s not found, a `NOT_FOUND` error should be returned.

 ### **Endpoint generic design pattern**